d95-exe/LeetCode_Problems/README.md

 Leetcode solutions, language independent.
-C, Python and Java have been employed.
+C, C++, Python and Java have been employed.